mlochbaum/BQN/doc/pick.md

         ⟨2‿0, 1‿¯1, 3‿1, ¯1‿¯1⟩ ⊑ a

-These indices have to be lists, since if they're numbers it just looks like `𝕨` is one list index.
+These indices have to be lists, since if they're numbers it just looks like `𝕨` is an index list for one element.

         ⟨2,1,0,¯1⟩ ⊑ "abc"  # 𝕩 doesn't have rank 4!